Find out more about Wiltshire Local Growth Fund projects with our frequently asked questions, including:

 Phase 1 of the Chippenham Station Hub scheme will include the installation of ticket barriers, improvements to the ticket hall and café, forecourt works, access improvements, and the installation of the northern side lift to provide step-free access to the central platform.
 Some aspects of Phase 1 scheme are scheduled to commence works in the autumn of 2017.
 Phase 1 will require approval from the Swindon and Wiltshire Local Enterprise Partnership and Department for Transport prior to the commencement of works.

-A timeline for the construction of further phases of the scheme will be developed in the summer of 2017.
+A timeline for the construction of further phases of the scheme will be developed later this year.
 Details will be added here once available.Close

 Phase 1 (once approved) will be completed using retained funding (see below) from the Department for Transport and funding from Great Western Railway.